huggingface/blog/aws-marketplace.md

 Before you can connect your AWS Account with your Hugging Face account, you need to fulfill the following prerequisites:

 - Have access to an active AWS account with access to subscribe to products on the AWS Marketplace.
-- A [Hugging Face organization account](https://huggingface.co/organizations/new) with a registered and confirmed email.
+- Create a [Hugging Face organization account](https://huggingface.co/organizations/new) with a registered and confirmed email.
 (You cannot connect user accounts)
 - Be a member of the Hugging Face organization you want to connect with the [“admin” role](https://huggingface.co/docs/hub/organizations-security).
 - Logged into the Hugging Face Platform.